nkvenom/cloudev-audionotes-final/README.md

 * `Authorizer3000` - this function implements a custom authorizer for API Gateway that is referenced in all other functions.

-* `GetNotes` - should return all Notes for a current user.
+* `GetNotes` - return all Notes for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

-It should return data that looks like this:
+It returns data that looks like this:

 ```json
 {